MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/set-default-options-for-report-builder.md

 Specify the number of recent shared datasets and data source connections to show in the **Dataset Properties** dialog and the **Choose a connection to a data source** page of the **Data Regions** Wizard.

 **Show this number of recent documents**
-Specify the number of recent documents to show when you select the **Report Builde**r button.
+Specify the number of recent documents to show when you select the **Report Builder** button.

 **Clear all recent item lists**
 Clear the current lists of recent sites and servers, shared datasets, shared data source connections, and documents.